dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Security.md

     The permissions sholud be granted to the Service Pincipal created in step #1.

 3. Get the token for authenticating requests to Azure Resource Manager.

+Authentication can be set throuh PowerShell, Azure CLI or Azure Management Portal.

 ## Set up authentication using Azure PowerShell or Azure CLI